Being-rayan/Fragments-Video-Gen-Preview/README.md

 # Project Overview

-FRAGMENTS solves the problem of manually creating educational short-form videos by automating the entire content generation and media assembly workflow.
+FRAGMENTS automates the process of creating educational short-form videos.

-Traditional educational video creation requires multiple steps including:

-- Topic research
-- Script writing
-- Visual collection
-- Voice recording
-- Subtitle editing
-- Video rendering

-FRAGMENTS combines AI generation and media processing into a single platform where users can generate educational videos directly from a topic prompt.

-The platform is designed as an AI-assisted educational media pipeline focused on automation, modular processing, and clean user interaction.
+Instead of manually writing scripts, collecting visuals, recording narration, editing subtitles, and rendering videos, the platform combines the entire workflow into a single AI-powered generation pipeline.

+Users can enter a topic, and FRAGMENTS generates a structured educational video with narration, subtitles, visuals, and downloadable MP4 output.

 ---